President Jokowi and the First Lady arrive in Hanover, Germany - ExBulletin

 In Hannover, President Jokowi is due to attend the Hannover Messe 2023.
 Apart from this, the President is also due to meet German Chancellor Olaf Scholz to hold a bilateral meeting.

-Indonesia became the first ASEAN country to become an official partner of Hannover Messe in 2023.
-Indonesia’s theme at Europe’s largest industrial expo was “Making Indonesia 4.0”.
+Indonesia became the first ASEAN country to become an official partner of the Hanover Fair in 2023.
+Indonesia’s theme at Europe’s largest industrial exhibition was “Making Indonesia 4.0”.

-“Germany is an important trade and investment partner in Europe, the largest trading partner among European countries and the fourth largest investor in the European region,” President Jokowi said at Soekarno Hatta International Airport, Tangerang, Banten, Saturday (15/4) before taking off for Hanover, Germany.
+“Germany is an important trade and investment partner in Europe, the largest trading partner among European countries and the fourth largest investor in the European region,” President Jokowi said at Soekarno Hatta International Airport, Tangerang, Banten, Saturday before taking off for Hanover. , German.

 The mention sources can contact us to remove/changing this article